dmarrazzo/rh-bpm-notes/git_workflow.md

 ** WARNING ** Except for really simple cases, the graphical assets cannot be merged (BPMN diagram, forms, etc).
 So it's VITAL to ensure that developers adhere to a strict discipline avoiding to modify the same artifact in parallel.

+## SSH set up

+To use git with the ssh protocol against *Business Central* you have to tweak your ssh config.
+Add the following lines to `~/.ssh/config`

+    Host *
+            VerifyHostKeyDNS no
+            StrictHostKeyChecking no
+            HostKeyAlgorithms +ssh-dss
+            PubkeyAcceptedKeyTypes +ssh-dss
+            UserKnownHostsFile /dev/null

+Ensure that `~/.ssh/config` has this access rights: `-rw-------`

+    chmod 600 ~/.ssh/config

 ## Gitlab set up
 Gitlab repository `http://gitlab.consulting.redhat.com`